in Morocco:

 Sahara Desert: Merzouga and Erg Chebbi — Where Sand Becomes Gold

-The Sahara Desert represents the defining sunset in Sahara experience.
-Near the town of Merzouga, the towering dunes of Erg Chebbi transform entirely as the sun descends — brilliant gold shifts through amber, burnt sienna, and eventually deep violet as shadows deepen across rippled surfaces.
+Near Merzouga, the towering dunes of Erg Chebbi transform entirely as the sun descends — brilliant gold shifts through amber, burnt sienna, and deep violet as shadows deepen across rippled surfaces.
 The experience is often described as watching the desert breathe.

-Sunset tours typically depart around 5:30 PM, involving a camel ride of 30–45 minutes to elevated vantage points.
-Most travelers combine the Sahara sunset with an overnight desert camp stay to also witness sunrise and the profound silence of the desert at night.
-The drive from Marrakech takes 9–10 hours, making this a multi-day commitment — and worth every kilometre.
+Sunset tours depart around 5:30 PM, with a 30–45 minute camel ride to elevated vantage points.
+Most travelers combine the Sahara sunset with an overnight desert camp to witness sunrise and the profound silence of the desert at night.
+The drive from Marrakech takes 9–10 hours — a multi-day commitment, worth every kilometre.

-The rippled sand patterns, when sidelit during golden hour, create striking linear compositions.
-Use a neutral density filter to manage the extreme brightness difference between sky and sand.
+The rippled sand patterns, sidelit during golden hour, create striking linear compositions.
+Use an ND filter to manage brightness differences between sky and sand.
 Position camel riders or dune ridgelines against the sun for powerful silhouettes.

 Best time of year: October through April.
 October is the gold standard — comfortable temperatures around 24°C, crisp nights ideal for stargazing.
 Avoid June–August when Sahara heat regularly exceeds 38°C.